beixiyo/web-share/README.EN.md

 5. **🛡️ Type Safety**: Comprehensive use of TypeScript, providing complete type definitions and checking
 6. **🔧 Extensibility**: Modular design, easy to extend and maintain

+---

+### Resume Transfer Mechanism In-Depth Analysis

+Resume transfer is one of the core features of this project, implementing reliable large file transfer through carefully designed caching and negotiation mechanisms.

+#### 🏗️ Overall Architecture Design

+The resume transfer system consists of the following core components:

+1. **ResumeManager**: Resume transfer cache management
+2. **FileSendManager**: Sender-side resume transfer logic
+3. **FileDownloadManager**: Receiver-side resume transfer logic
+4. **WebRTC Negotiation Mechanism**: Offset negotiation and synchronization

+#### 🔍 Code Flow Markers

+To help developers understand the complex resume transfer flow, we have added flow markers in the format `@number. description` at key code locations.

+**How to view flow markers**:

+1. **Using VSCode Todo Tree Plugin** (Recommended):
+   - The project has configured `.vscode/settings.json` to automatically recognize `@number.` format markers
+   - View the "TODO TREE" panel in VSCode sidebar
+   - Click markers to jump directly to corresponding code locations

+2. **Manual Search**:
+   - Search for `@01.` `@02.` etc. markers in the project
+   - View the complete flow in numerical order

 ### Architecture Overview

 ```